 John M. Murrin, Pekka Hämäläinen, Paul E. Johnson, Denver Brunsman, James M. McPherson, Alice Fahs, Gary Gerstle, Emily S. Rosenberg, and Norman L. Rosenberg, Liberty, Equality, Power: A History of the American People, 7th edition.
 Boston: Cengage Learning, 2015.
 Pp. xxxvi, 10008.
 ISBN: 1305084136.
-I have not had any experience with this textbook as of yet, but some professors prefer it to Foner’s Give Me Liberty! for classes HIST 017A and HIST 017B, History of the United States.
-Like Foner’s text, this book comes in either two volumes split at 1877 or in one comprehensive volume.
+I have not had any experience with this textbook, but some professors prefer it to Foner’s Give Me Liberty! for surveys on the History of the United States.
+Like Foner’s text, this book comes in either two volumes split at 1877 or one comprehensive volume.

 Thomas C. Hold, Elsa Barkley Brown, and Thomas Paterson (eds.), Major Problems in African-American History: Volume 1: From Slavery to Freedom, 1619-1877.
 Boston: Cengage Learning, 2000.
 Pp. xiii, 434.
 0669249912.
-This book is a primary-source reader, also known as a document reader, for HIST 028: African-American History to 1877.
-A second volume, subtitled From Freedom to ‘Freedom Now, 1865-1990s can be used for HIST 029: African-American History to the present.
+This is a primary-source reader for surveys in African-American History.
+A second volume, From Freedom to Freedom Now, 1865-1990s can be used for the modern half of the survey.
 Unlike some other readers, Major Problems includes both primary sources and analytical essays by historians.